Celebs Who Fell In Love With Their Bosses

 Dame Helen Mirren is an acting icon who can do absolutely no wrong in our book.
 The legend shines in everything she does, whether it is appearing as no-nonsense Detective Chief Inspector Jane Tennison in the "Prime Suspect" series or hilariously serving as the unexpected narrator for the "Barbie" movie.
 We trust Mirren's creative choices and, given her long and seemingly happy marriage, also trust her personal ones.
 Mirren has been in a relationship with director Taylor Hackford since 1986 and married to him since 1997.
 Hackford was Mirren's boss when they met, but the more shocking part is that Mirren really did not like Hackford at first.

 The pair met in 1985, when Mirren appeared in "White Nights," a film that Hackford directed.
 Mirren initially disliked Hackford because he kept her waiting to audition and she was furious.
 Once they were on set, however, things quickly developed into romance.
-The dual Oscar winners dated for over a decade before walking down the aisle, although the wedding was more of a formality than anything.
+The Oscar winners dated for over a decade before walking down the aisle, although the wedding was more of a formality than anything.
 "We got married in the end because we realized that we were going to be together forever," Mirren told AARP.
 "We got married, ultimately, for legal reasons more than anything else.
 Estate planning and other complicated things like that."
 When they wed, Mirren — who told AARP magazine that one reason she fell in love with Hackford was because he was a doting father — became stepmother to Hackford's two adult sons, one of whom died in 2022.

 Casey Wilson and David Caspe met when she starred on his show

 "Happy Endings" is an underrated gem of a show and though the whole ensemble was stellar, actor Casey Wilson was the standout.
-Her character Penny Hartz was notoriously bad at love, and though Penny may not have found her forever person on the series, Wilson sure did.
+Her character, Penny Hartz, was notoriously bad at love, and though Penny may not have found her forever person on the series, Wilson sure did.
 She met the show's creator David Caspe when she auditioned for the part, and they started dating a year after that in July 2011.
 "I liked him the whole time because he is the most kind, genuine and funny person I have ever met," Wilson told The New York Times.
 "But David felt it was not a good idea to get involved with the actresses."

-That rule clearly went out the window, which Wilson has attributed to Caspe's discomfort once she started dating other people.
-"I actually had to go to that darker place of, "I don't think this is going to happen."
-I started dating other people just to get out there.
-I think it bothered him, though he said it didn't," she said in a Glamour interview.
 Wilson and Caspe walked down the aisle in 2014, and they have continued to work together in the years since.
 In fact, Caspe based the sitcom "Marry Me" on their actual relationship, and then cast his wife in the lead role.
-That series was also cancelled before its time, but Wilson has subsequently appeared on other Caspe-created series such as "Black Monday" and "Champaign ILL."
+That series was also cancelled before its time, but Wilson has subsequently appeared on other Caspe-created series, such as "Black Monday" and "Champaign ILL."
 The couple have three children together and are still going strong.

-Frances McDormand fell for Joel Coen on the set of the Coen Brothers film Blood Simple
+Frances McDormand fell for Joel Coen on the set of the Coen Brothers film, Blood Simple

 Frances McDormand has been acting for over four decades and has established herself as one of the leading actors of her generation.
-She has been on fire in recent years — winning Oscars in 2017 and 2020 for her work in "Three Billboards Outside Ebbing, Missouri" and "Nomadland" — and is one of only six actors to have three or more acting Academy Awards (her first Oscar was for "Fargo").
+She has been on fire in recent years — winning Oscars in 2017 and 2020 for her work in "Three Billboards Outside Ebbing, Missouri" and "Nomadland" — and is one of only seven actors to have three or more acting Academy Awards (her first Oscar was for "Fargo").
 Typically, stars with that level of acclaim have a strong media presence, but McDormand is very much not like her peers in that regard.
 The actor does not court attention, doesn't do press junkets, and for years following "Fargo" would not give interviews.
-Heck, she won't even pose for selfies with fans (per The Guardian).
+Heck, she won't even pose for selfies with fans.

 While she is unconventional and sometimes even lovably rebellious, there is one way that McDormand has aligned with the Hollywood norm: falling in love with her boss.
 McDormand met her husband Joel Coen on her first movie, "Blood Simple," which was also his first film.
-She auditioned in 1983, and by the time the film came out in late 1984, they were already married. ""It was a revelation that I could have a lover who I could also work with and I wasn't intimidated by the person," she told The New York Times.
-Coen and his brother Ethan, who are often referred to as the "Coen Brothers," have since cast McDormand in many of their films, including the aforementioned "Fargo," as well as "Raising Arizona," "Burn After Reading," and more.
+She auditioned in 1983, and by the time the film came out in late 1984, they were already married.
+"It was a revelation that I could have a lover who I could also work with and I wasn't intimidated by the person," she told The New York Times.
+Coen and his brother, Ethan — who are often referred to as the "Coen Brothers" — have since cast McDormand in many of their films, including the aforementioned "Fargo," as well as "Raising Arizona," "Burn After Reading," and more.

 Diana Ross had a secret child with Motown head Berry Gordy

 Gordy and Ross first met she was a high school student seeking a recording contract alongside her bandmates in The Primettes.
 Once the girls graduated, Berry signed them, renamed them The Supremes, and helped launch them to worldwide success.
 The pair were romantically involved for the latter half of the 1960s, but broke up when their relationship got in the way of the work.
-Ross and Gordy had already broken up when they conceived their daughter Rhonda in late 1970 in a one-off night of passion.
-Since Ross married Robert Ellis Silberstein early into her pregnancy, it was assumed he was the father for the earliest years of her life.
+Ross and Gordy had already broken up when they conceived their daughter, Rhonda, in late 1970 in a one-off night of passion.
+Since Ross married Robert Ellis Silberstein early in her pregnancy, it was assumed he was the father for the earliest years of her life.

 Julie Chen Moonves worked for CBS when she began dating the married head of the network, Les Moonves

 Forget dating a showrunner or director, why not go all of the way to the top and snag the head of a major network?
 That is what "Big Brother" host Julie Chen Moonves did when she started up with her husband Les Moonves, who was at the time the head of CBS.
 Chen Moonves had established herself as a journalist at the network and was a newsreader on "The Early Show" when she was tapped to host "Big Brother."
-Their romance began while Moonves was still married to his first wife, with whom he has three kids, and details about its origins are scarce.
-Moonves and Chen Moonves were married in 2004, mere weeks after Moonves's divorce, and had a child, Charlie, in 2009.
-It is hard to know whether Chen Moonves's career would have been better or worse off had she not married the man in charge.

 Chen Moonves only later started using her married name — something she unexpectedly did after allegations of sexual harassment against her husband years after their marriage.
 "When I married my husband, I chose not to take the name because I thought it could be seen as an unfair advantage," she told Deadline in 2022.
 "It was a powerful, popular name to have.
 And I had made my own career prior to knowing him.
 So, I wanted to keep that."
 Moonves stepped down from his role at CBS in 2018 amidst the allegations of sexual harassment and misconduct, which he has denied.